Limbé, Cameroon

-Limbé or Limbe (known as Victoria from 1858 to 1982) is a seaside city in the South-West Region of Cameroon.
+Limbe (known as Victoria from 1858 to 1982) is a seaside city in the South-West Region of Cameroon.
 At the 2005 Census, the population was 84,223.

 Toponymy

 The city name Limbe is generally held to originate from a mispronunciation of the name of a German engineer called Limburgh.
 Oral narratives hold that this engineer is responsible for constructing a bridge across one of the rivers in the city.
 Over some time, this river came to be associated with this engineer.
 In 1982, a presidential decree signed by president Ahmadou Babatoura Ahidjo changed the city name from Victoria to Limbe.